How to Pick Your Own Berries

 If you’re new to the pick your own fun, and not a farmer, you might be unsure what to expect.
 Don’t fret.
-I’ve teamed up with Morgan from B&R FARMS to bring you some tips and etiquette for when you roll on out to your nearest farm to snap up the local goods.
+I’ve teamed up with Morgan from B&R FARMS to bring you some tips and etiquette for how to pick your own berries!

 Get ready before you even walk out the door.
 Set your expectations, bring supplies, and make your picking visit enjoyable from the start.

 Farms are big, spread out areas.
 You’ll be walking while you hunt for ripe fruit and picking, walking to pay, and walking to and from the parking lot.
 Sounds obvious, right?
 Young kids may not realize this, especially if they have never visited a farm!

 Bring your own bucket- Maybe.

 Check with the farm before you head over (most have a website or Facebook page).
 Some places REQUIRE you to bring your own bucket, others make it optional (and sometimes it saves you money), and I’ve seen a few that DON’T allow it.
 When in doubt, bring your own.
 You can always leave it in the car.